Diablo (series): Reception

 The games in the Diablo series on all release platforms have received generally favorable reviews from critics.
-Both Diablo and Diablo II are considered by multiple reputable video game journalists or magazines to be among the best video games of all time.
-Each entry in the series have been financial successes.
+Both Diablo and Diablo II are considered to be among the best video games of all time, and each entry in the series has been successful financially.
 Diablo II sold 4 million copies in the year it was released.
 Diablo III sold 3.5 million copies in the first day and 6.3 million copies in the first week.
 Another 1.2 million copies were given to subscribers to Blizzard's Annual Pass service.
 The Diablo III release was the fastest-selling PC game of all time.